Sheifc/42cursus/Libft_Documentation/ft_isalpha.md

 The `ft_isalpha` function is implemented and can be used to determine if a given character is an alphabetic character.

-# Why uses int instead of char:
+# Why uses int instead of char

 Using `int` instead of `char` as the parameter type for functions like `ft_isalpha` is a common practice in the C standard library and in many C libraries for a couple of reasons: